 Lifestyle Changes

-Adopting a healthy lifestyle can significantly reduce symptoms.
+Adopting a healthy lifestyle can significantly reduce anxiety symptoms.
 This includes regular exercise, a balanced diet, sufficient sleep, and stress management techniques.

 Mindfulness and Meditation